knative/docs/docs/developer/eventing/custom-event-source/custom-event-source/receive-adapter.md

         ra, err := r.KubeClientSet.AppsV1().Deployments(namespace).Get(expected.Name, metav1.GetOptions{})
         ```

-    1. Otherwise, create a receive adapter deployment:
+    1. If there is no existing receive adapter deployment, create one:

         ```go
         ra, err = r.KubeClientSet.AppsV1().Deployments(namespace).Create(expected)
         ```

-    1. Check if the expected spec if different from the existing spec, and update the deployment if required:
+    1. Check if the expected spec is different from the existing spec, and update the deployment if required:

         ```go
         } else if r.podSpecImageSync(expected.Spec.Template.Spec, ra.Spec.Template.Spec) {